 Getting the Alberta Driver’s handbook should be your first approach before considering g her reading materials.
 The handbook can be downloaded from Alberta’s ministry of transportation official webpage.

 Like the test, it’s also available in ten languages.
 The handbook should be enough to familiarize you with the common driving laws, traffic regulations, and parking rules.
-One advantage is that you can read the soft copy PDF form at any time you wish.
+One advantage is that you can read the soft copy PDF form whenever you wish.
 Also, the visual aids in the handbook can be helpful to those in need of visual guides.

-Further, as you read through the guide, you have to ensure you are stress-free.
+Further, as you read through the guide, you must be stress-free.
 It will give you a foundation before fine-tuning your studies.
 Additionally, you can write the important points on note cards.
 Making a study document on your computer and highlighting the key fact you see will also suffice.

 2. Do as many online tests as you can

-Going through the handbook and rushing to the test center after that is a fool.
+Going through the handbook and rushing to the test center afterward is a fool.
 Before you sit for any test, your confidence should be high.
-This can only be achieved if you know the depth of your knowledge.
-And so, to speak, online tests are the only way you can be assured.
+This can only be achieved if you know the depth of your knowledge, so online tests are the only way to be assured.

-The test will also give you some comprehension of how the actual test is.
-Also, you have to note the questions that you are not getting right.
-Then, go back to the handbook, reread and retest yourself to see if you are improving.
+The test will also give you some comprehension of the actual test.
+Also, you must note the questions you are not getting right.
+Then, return to the handbook, reread, and retest yourself to see if you are improving.